starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

         return ()
     end

-The function above which is available in the common library, above accepts an impicit argument, ``output_ptr``, whose new binding is implicitly added as a return value.
+The function above, which is available in the common library, accepts an impicit argument, ``output_ptr``, whose new binding is implicitly added as a return value.

 .. tested-code:: cairo syntax_implicit_arguments1